Almighty-Satan/varoplugin-docs/docs/setup/discordbot/setup.md

 For example if your application id is `1234`, you get the link `https://discord.com/api/oauth2/authorize?permissions=8&scope=bot%20applications.commands&client_id=1234`
 :::

-If you followed the instructions above correctly, you should now see the following dialog asking you to add your bot to a server (Notice: You might have to log into you Discord account first).
-Select you server and press **Continue**.
+If you followed the instructions above correctly, you should now see the following dialog asking you to add your bot to a server (Notice: You might have to log into your Discord account first).
+Select your server and press **Continue**.
 ![](/img/bot/invite_server.png)

 Click **Authorize**